Onwuka Kalu

-Onwuka Kalu (24 May 1954 in Abiriba, Abia State, Nigeria – 23 February 2015 in Edgware, London, England) was a Nigerian businessman who founded Onwuka Hi-Tek a manufacturing concern in Aba which was later quoted on the Nigerian Stock Exchange but later fell into decline after Kalu fell out with the Nigerian government.
+Onwuka Kalu (24 May 1954 – 23 February 2015) was a Nigerian businessman who founded Onwuka Hi-Tek a manufacturing concern in Aba, which was later quoted on the Nigerian Stock Exchange but later fell into decline after Kalu fell out with the Nigerian government.
 He was a promoter of made in Nigeria and made in Aba products and was also a co-founder of Fidelity Union Merchant Bank.

 Life

 Kalu was born in Abiriba, Abia State to parents of humble means.
 He began his career working for a West Africa concern Chika Group in Togo and Benin Republic from where he developed his trading skills.
 The firm was a trading concern with focus on importation of goods such as second hand clothes but Kalu started as houseboy before becoming secretary and later managing an import division.
 He also formed his own firm, Onwuka Interbiz with savings from his job to trade in Japanese textiles.
 In 1977, he returned to Nigeria to set up a firm, Nails and General Steel Manufacturing Industry Ltd to produce nails.
 He added the production of screws, bolts and barbed wire to the firm's brand list.
 When the machines presses used in the manufacture of nails were failing, he turned to the production of auto spare parts similar to products that were already in the market.
 To promote the firm's product and also encourage local manufacturing, he organized a Made in Nigeria trade fair in Aba in 1982 that was opened by then President Shehu Shagari.
 He then developed advocacy for patronage of locally manufactured products and later published a book in 1986 entitled The Challenge of Industrialisation in Nigeria.
 The firm developed business relationships with multinational firms such as Lever Brothers, UAC and Peugoet and some indigenous firms.
 In 1991, shares of Onwuka Hi-Tek were publicly listed on the stock exchange.